Are Deadlifts Dangerous?

 Takes 4 minutes

-In this episode of the Muscle PhD Live Academy we will discuss if BCAAs are worth taking and what their effects are
+In this episode of the Muscle PhD Live Academy we will discuss shoulder pain while benching and we’ll be answering community questions

 Our sophisticated macro calculator utilizes numerous body metrics and lifestyle habits to provide you with a full-calorie and macro breakdown to help you achieve your dream physique.